 The glossier a paint is, the easier it is for it both to resist dirt and to be cleaned.
 For that reason, most kitchen cabinets and doors are going to use a glossy paint.
 Matte paint around a house is much more likely to be used on places that will not experience much foot or hand traffic, such as ceilings.
 These surfaces are cleaned less often, and are not able to be scrubbed very hard when they are, because the matte paint lacks the protective layer of gloss.
 The glossier the paint, the more likely it can survive a deeper cleaning.

 Here at Pro Painters, we would love to help you choose a paint type for any of your painting projects, no matter how small the job.
 Pro Painters is an interior and exterior painting contractor based in Houston.
-We care deeply about providing high quality services and offer a Five Year Warranty on all labor and materials for residential projects.
-If you want a BBB accredited business that will respect your home and protect your valuables, then call 281.889.0717 for a free quote.
+We care deeply about providing high quality services and offer a Five-Year Warranty on all labor and materials for residential projects.